Frequently Asked Questions

 The faculty of the Department of Nursing at Western Connecticut State University (WCSU) believe that qualified Registered Nurses (RNs) who have graduated from associate degree and hospital-based diploma programs in nursing should have the opportunity to continue their formal education toward the baccalaureate degree in nursing.
 The Department offers these nurses a course of study leading to the degree of Bachelor of Science (BS) with a major in Nursing within its Commission on Collegiate Nursing Education (CCNE)-accredited program.

 The baccalaureate and master’s degree programs in nursing at Western Connecticut State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 Who is eligible to apply for admission?

 Graduates of associate degree and hospital-based diploma programs who hold current RN licensure in any state may apply for admission.
 Following admission a student will be required to obtain RN licensure in CT.
-Study may be pursued on a full- or part-time basis.
+Study may be pursued on a part-time basis.